mcellteam/mcell/libmcell/documentation/generated/subsystem.rst

   | Compartments names are stored in rxn rules as strings because compartments belong
   | to geometry objects and the subsystem is independent on specific geometry.
   | However, the compartments and their objects must be defined before initialization.

+* | file_name: str
+  | Path to the BNGL file to be loaded.

+* | parameter_overrides: Dict[str, float] = None
+  | For each key k in the parameter_overrides, if it is defined in the BNGL's parameters section,
+  | its value is ignored and instead value parameter_overrides[k] is used.

   | Example: `2100_gradual_bngl_load/model.py <https://github.com/mcellteam/mcell_tests/blob/master/tests/pymcell4/2100_gradual_bngl_load/model.py>`_